pgeu/pgeu-system/docs/confreg/tokens.md

 this token.
 For each access type it will also have a csv (comma separated), tsv (tab separated) and json values link that includes the token.
 (More formats may be added in the future).

+### Attached files

+Some token URLs, in particular the sponsor claimed benefits one, also supports attached files.
+In this case, append the return suburl from the system (that is in the file behind the normal token link) to the end of the URL and make a separate request for that.